 If you felt like being more adventurous, you could fill the cake with an apple filling, or use a spiced buttercream to make the flavor of this cake a bit more festive.

-You could also top the cake with your favorite hanukkah treat, like rugelach or hamentashen.
+You could also top the cake with other hanukkah treats, like rugelach!

 The Wow Factor: Surprise-Inside Cake